-'''

 systemctl restart corosync

-'''

-Now check if everything is fine:
+Now check if everything is okay:

-'''

 systemctl status corosync

-'''

-If corosync runs again correct restart corosync also on all other nodes.
+If corosync begins to work again, restart it on all other nodes too.
 They will then join the cluster membership one by one on the new network.

-5.7.3 Corosync addresses
+5.7.3 Corosync Addresses

-A corosync link address (for backwards compatibility denoted by $ringX_addr$ in corosync.conf) can be specified in two ways:
+A corosync link address (for backwards compatibility denoted by ringX_addr in corosync.conf) can be specified in two ways:

-- IPv4/v6 addresses will be used directly.
-They are recommended, since they are static and usually not changed carelessly. - Hostnames will be resolved using getaddrinfo, which means that per default, IPv6 addresses will be used first, if available (see also man gai.conf).
+- IPv4/v6 addresses can be used directly.
+They are recommended, since they are static and usually not changed carelessly. - Hostnames will be resolved using getaddrinfo, which means that by default, IPv6 addresses will be used first, if available (see also man gai.conf).
 Keep this in mind, especially when upgrading an existing cluster to IPv6.

-Hostnames should be used with care, since the address they resolve to can be changed without touching corosync or the node it runs on - which may lead to a situation where an address is changed without thinking about implications for corosync.
+Hostnames should be used with care, since the addresses they resolve to can be changed without touching corosync or the node it runs on - which may lead to a situation where an address is changed without thinking about implications for corosync.